minio/directpv/README.md

 [LocalVolume](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/) provisioner also allows direct access to the storage medium.
 However, it requires manual management of drives and volumes - i.e. it does not support dynamic provisioning of volumes, storage management or dynamic scheduling of pods on nodes with available volumes.

-Directpv on the other hand, supports dynamic provisioning of volumes, performs allocation of volumes based on storage capacity, and schedules pods to run on nodes which have most capacity available.
+DirectPV on the other hand, supports dynamic provisioning of volumes, performs allocation of volumes based on storage capacity, and schedules pods to run on nodes which have most capacity available.

 ### How is it different from HostPath volume?